Mohammad-Mubarak/nodejs-mvc-generator/Readme.md

 const mvc = require("nodejs-mvc-generator")

 //->Step 1 write all packages you want to install mvc("dotenv","express","morgan")

+//->Warning just run this function only once
+//-.
+After running once remove it

-//->step 2 run file once i will generate all codes and install packages you mentioned
+//->step 2 run file once it will generate all codes and Folder and install packages you mentioned

 //-> step 3 clear require and function